-So, in dealing with fees, the key is to understand what the true value of the fees are.
+So, in dealing with fees, the key is to understand what the true value of the fees is.
 Is there a clear return on investment or is it a waste of money?

 When investing passively in real estate through syndications (other people’s deals), fees are an important part of the deal.